 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

-This publication is available at http://www.dmo.gov.uk.
+This publication is available at www.dmo.gov.uk

-Any enquiries regarding this publication should be sent to us at the United Kingdom Debt Management Office, Eastcheap Court, 11 Philpot Lane, London EC3M 8UD.
+Any enquiries regarding this publication should be sent to us at the UK Debt Management Office, Eastcheap Court, 11 Philpot Lane, London EC3M 8UD.

 Contents